18F/health-tracking-course/collections/_rubric/sc-medium-2.md

 </p>

 <p>
-   When you are roleplaying the State Officer engaging with the vendor, you're developing and practicing questioning skills that are fundamental to your work.
+   When you are roleplaying the {{site.productowner}} engaging with the vendor, you're developing and practicing questioning skills that are fundamental to your work.
 But, you're practicing them in a safe environment where, if you make mistakes, you get to step back with colleagues and discuss what might have been a better approach.
 </p>

 <p>